 These delightful Fried Ravioli bites are crispy on the outside with a hot, cheesy filling.
-They’re a great make-ahead appetizer and can be fried in oil, baked in the oven, or air-fried!
+Toasted ravioli are a great make-ahead appetizer and can be fried in oil, baked in the oven, or air-fried.
+Instructions are included for all of these methods!

 The first time I made this easy Fried Ravioli was 11 years ago, just after I first started this blog.
 If you’re a fellow food blogger, you might remember Foodbuzz; I served this easy recipe for one of their sponsored parties.

-Since then, I’ve made them countless times with all different kinds of fillings.
+Since then, I’ve made Fried Ravioli countless times with all different kinds of fillings.
 Spinach-artichoke is a favorite, but any of your favorite flavor combinations will work.
 I’ve fried them, baked them, even made them in our air fryer a few times.
-The fried ravioli recipe below has instructions for all!
+The toasted ravioli recipe below has instructions for all!

 Do you have to thaw frozen ravioli before cooking?

 It depends on the recipe.
 For ravioli that will be boiled and simmered in water, then served with a sauce, it won’t need to be thawed first.
-For fried ravioli, start with either fresh, refrigerated ravioli or thaw the amount of frozen ravioli you’ll need for the recipe.
+For toasted, air-fried, or pan-fried ravioli, start with either fresh, refrigerated ravioli or thaw the amount of frozen ravioli you’ll need for the recipe.

 Can you make Fried Ravioli without breadcrumbs?